dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 <div class="no-page-break">

-## Leg 22: Molun Pokhari to Cave Camp
+## Leg 22: Molun Pokhari to Clearing Camp

 The guidebook explains how to find a bridge over the Kholakharka Khola, but despite hours of searching I didn't manage to find it.
 I eventually stayed overnight in the shelter at the source of the river.
 The next day I tried to follow the Kholakharka Khola back downstream on the east bank, but found no trail and dense undergrowth.
 I gave up and called a helicopter.
 I later talked to another trekker who attempted this section.
-He got further by scrambling over rocks in the river gully, and camped overnight near Cave Camp, only to find the next pass impossible.
-He too ended up calling a helicopter.
-If anyone has successfully completed this section, please get in touch (dave@brophy.uk) because I'd love to integrate your GPS tracks into this route.
-If you are going to attempt this section, please think carefully about the consequences.
-I have yet to find anyone who has successfully completed it in the last few years.
+He got further by scrambling over rocks in the river gully, only to find the pass impossible the next day - he too ended up calling a helicopter.
+I made contact with one trekker (Suvi) who successfully completed this section, and I've integrated their InReach track into the route.
+Suvi was tracking using an InReach which drops a GPS location only once every ten minutes, so the route from here until Yangla Kharka is rather rough.
+Suvi reported that the trail is extremely tricky to follow with sections of bushwhacking.
+If you successfully complete this section, please record an accurate GPS log and I'll improve the route (dave@brophy.uk).

 </div>